vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 000000000009f90a         call       Precompiled____print_845                    ; Precompiled____print_845
 ```

 I would be lying if I said I didn't chuckle but this doesn't seem like the best way to increment `rax` by 3 😂 it seems like the Dart compiler understood that `increment()` increments by 1, but it can't quite literally put together that calling this function N times should add N to `eax` so it's just repeating itself 3 times.

-Maybe this is a bug, what do I know! or maybe it's just such a difficult task to do on the compiler side to fix this that the Dart team doesn't think it's worth doing.
-I don't know!
-Do you?
+Here is what Vyacheslav had to say about this:

+> Yeah, this is a missing optimization opportunity here.
+Dart's compiler misses it because we don't do so called _reassociation_ (turning `((x + a) + b)` into `x + (a + b)`).

+So there you have the answer as to why Dart didn't optimize the above call further!

 ## One-liner optimized `static` functions